slaninam/Loc1D/README.md

 obtain device location.

 Contains:
-* Rough measured data in the 'data' subfolder
+* Rough measured data for 1D positioning in the 'data' subfolder
+* Rough measured data for the 2D positioning in the 'data_new', 'SE7.105', 'SE7.106' subfolders
 * Preprocessed and clean data in the 'data_csv' subfolder
 * Python scripts implementing location classifiers in the root.